rebelsky/csc151/handouts/faq.md

 > Mostly ones that few people have heard of (well, two of these board gamers know, but not many other people): Cosmic Encounter.
 Yacht Race, Carcasonne, and Circus Maximus.
 But I play a lot of different games.
-One current fave in the Rebelsky household is "Apples Against Humanity": questions from Cards Against Humanity with answers from Apples to Apples.
+One recent fave in the Rebelsky household is "Apples Against Humanity": questions from Cards Against Humanity with answers from Apples to Apples.
 (The answers in Cards Against Humanity are not suitable for children or, well, anyone.)
 My eldest would like us to play more Canasta.
-I'd like to play more Roborally, but there's rarely time.
+I'd like to play more games, but there's rarely time.

 _What is your favorite programming language?
 It may be easy to deny, but most people have a preference._